 Let’s consider the example of an order placed on February 27th, delivered on March 5th, and returned on April 2nd of the value of 100€:

-Revenue for February includes 100€ from this delivered sale
+February 27th | Revenue for February includes 100€ from this pending sale | Revenue for February includes 100€ from this pending sale |

 The effects are even bigger if we were to take into account the Amazon fees and commissions which are realized on March 5th and April 2nd respectively.